mami-project/mplane-sdk/doc/ietf/draft-trammell-mplane-protocol.md

 ## Integrating Measurement Tools into mPlane

 mPlane's flexibility and the self-description of measurements provided by the capability-specification-result cycle was designed to allow a wide variety of existing measurement tools, both probes and repositories, to be integrated into an mPlane domain.
 In both cases, the key to integration is to define a capability for each of the measurements the tool can perform or the queries the repository needs to make available within an mPlane domain.
 Each capability has a set of parameters - information required to run the measurement or the query - and a set of result columns - information which the measurement or query returns.

 The parameters and result columns make up the measurement's schema, and are chosen from an extensible registry of elements.
 Practical details are given in {{designing-measurement-and-repository-schemas}}.

 ## From Architecture to Protocol Specification

 The remainder of this document builds the protocol specification based on this architecture from the bottom up.
 First, we define the protocol's information model from the element registry through the types of mPlane messages and the sections they are composed of.
-We then define a concrete representation of this information model using Javascript Object Notation (JSON, {{RFC7159}}), and define bindings to HTTP over TLS as a session protocol.
-Finally, we show how to construct workflows using the protocol to build up complex measurement infrastructures, and detail the responsibilities of an mPlane supervisor.
+We then define a concrete representation of this information model using Javascript Object Notation (JSON, {{RFC7159}}), and define bindings to WebSockets {{RFC6455}}} over TLS as a session protocol.

 # Protocol Information Model